Lessons Learned from Bruce Lee

 - What you habitually think largely determines what you will ultimately become.

-Power / Speed / Flexibility
+Bruce Lee on Power / Speed / Flexibility

 - A powerful athlete is not a strong athlete, but one who can exert his strength quickly.
 Since power equals force times speed, if the athlete learns to make faster movements he increases his power, even though the contractile pulling strength of his muscles remains unchanged.
 Thus, a smaller man who can swing faster may hit as hard or as far as the heavier man who swings slowly.